 The website audit tool in SEOprofiler checks everything that can influence the position of your web pages on Google and other search engines:

-Indexability, HTTP status codes, broken links, titles, duplicate content, spelling mistakes, images, body text, canonical attributes, link depth, content topics, redirects, viewport, headlines, nofollow attributes, file sizes, robots.txt, structured data, web page performance, and much more.
+Indexability, HTTP status codes, broken links, titles, duplicate content, spelling mistakes, images, body text, canonical tags, link depth, content topics, redirects, viewport, headlines, nofollow tags, file sizes, robots.txt, structured data, web page performance, and much more.

 Check your web pages now to make sure that Google can index all of your web pages: